-To pass the first year and proceed to Year Two, or pass the second year and proceed to Year Three, or to pass Year Three (Final Year), a student must:

-- a) Pass all taught modules.
+- 3.1 To pass the first, second or third year and proceed to Year Two, Three or Four, or to pass Year Four (Final Year), a student must: - a) Pass all taught modules.
 If the first opportunity for reassessment falls within the next year of study, the student may be permitted to proceed and undertake reassessment in up to a maximum of 50% of the credits for that year at the first available opportunity (see 5.2.b). - b) Pass the assessment of professional components/competencies if they are a part of the programme. - c) Where appropriate, have met all research progression requirements for that year. - d) Where appropriate, have met any variation to the Rules of Assessment for the programme.